 Requirements for polished concrete floors

 For every type of polished concrete there are sublte differences on what is required to achieve a polished finish.
+Have a look at our Buyers Guide to Polished Concrete here.

 The main three finishes where this is important is for a cream polish (aka burnished concrete), partial aggregate exposure (aka hit n miss or salt n pepper) or full aggregate exposure.